porsche-design-system/porsche-design-system/packages/components/src/components/feedback/banner/banner.usage.md

 ### Width

-The banner is always as width as the content and therefore stretches over all grid columns.
+The Banner is always as width as the content and therefore stretches over all grid columns (based on the [Content Wrapper](#/components/content-wrapper)).

 ### Placement

 On desktop the Banners are displayed at the top of the screen.
-By default, a banner is placed in the top center of the application, within the grid of the viewport.
+By default, a Banner is placed in the top center of the application, within the grid of the viewport.
 On mobile, all Banners are displayed at the bottom of the screen.